Can I Refinance My Car With the Same Lender?

 When you refinance, the new loan replaces your old loan.
 The refinance loan will pay off the original loan, and you’ll begin making payments on the new account.

-Each application for an auto refinance loan can drop your credit scores by up to five points.
+Each application for an auto refinance loan can drop your credit scores – usually by up to five points.
 But according to FICO, when you submit all of your applications within a rate-shopping window, it will only count as a single hit to your credit score.
-This window is either 14 or 45 days depending on whether a lender uses an older version of the FICO score or a newer version.
+This window is either 14 or 45 days, depending on whether a lender uses an older FICO score model or a newer version.

 You can also minimize credit damage by applying with lenders that do a soft credit pull rather than a hard credit inquiry when you ask for a rate quote.